SlimChance/LucidAerials/README.md

-This is a website for Lucid Aerials.
+This is a website for Lucid Aerials written in Angular.